 Causes of asbestosis

-Asbestos is a group of naturally occurring minerals.
+Asbestosis usually develops many years after exposure to asbestos - a group of naturally occurring minerals.
 Before their harmful effects were known, asbestos fibres were widely used in insulation, building materials such as roofing and floor tiles, and brake pads.
 Although asbestos has been banned in the UK, it can be found in older buildings.
 If the asbestos containing materials are intact, they pose little risk but they require specialist removal.

 The risk of developing asbestosis is related to the duration and extent of your exposure to asbestos.
 People who have handled asbestos at work are at higher risk of developing the condition, such as carpenters, plumbers, electricians, laggers or boiler makers, dock workers and ship building, asbestos miners, builders and painters.
 Second hand exposure is possible for household members of exposed workers, as asbestos fibres may be carried home on clothing.